Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 logo.clearbit.comstops working permanently.”

-That one sentence explains the whole trust problem in this category.
+That sentence explains the trust problem in this category.

-If you had Clearbit wired into your product, the shutdown was not an abstract risk.
-It was a very real pain in the ass.
+If you had Clearbit wired into your product, the shutdown was not a theory.
+It was work.

 NinjaPear review: the free default I’d start with